Volksschädling

 Volksschädling (German: human pests) is a derogatory term that gained use during the Nazi era, characterising people as "harmful organisms" due to their non-conformist behavior, with the intention of dehumanizing and degrading them as vermin.
 The term originated earlier, having been mentioned in literature since 1896 and was used in various contexts at the beginning of the 20th century.

 Before the Nazi takeover

-In the early days of the NSDAP the term was used to describe "traffickers and usurers" and from 1930 the term was also used for alleged traitors to the Nation.
+In the early days of the Nazi Party the term was used to describe "traffickers and usurers" and from 1930 the term was also used for alleged traitors to the Nation.

 During the war

 From 1939, the designation became a legal term through its use in the Ordinance against ‘Pests harmful to the Common Good of the Country’ of 5 September 1939.
 According to § 4 of this ordinance, a person who "intentionally commits a criminal offence by exploiting the extraordinary circumstances caused by the state of war" was regarded as a Pest harmful to the Common Good of the Country.
 In this case, the offender was punished "by exceeding the regular penalty of imprisonment for up to 15 years, life imprisonment or death, if this was required by the justified popular sentiment because of the particular reprehensibility of the offence".

 In the ordinance of 1939, the following type of crimes were enumerated: